Aurelio logo

 display(Markdown(result.final_output))

 Now we can see if and when the handoff occurs.
-However, we don't get much information other than that the handoff occurred.
-Fortunately, we can provide more information by using the input_type parameter.
-We will define a pydantic BaseModel with the information we want to include.
+However, we don't get much information other than that the handoff occured.
+Fortunately, we can use the input_type parameter to provide more information.
+We will define a pydantic BaseModel with the information that we'd like to include.

 python